Logical Characterizations of GNNs with Mean Aggregation: Preliminaries

 where $\{\!\{\cdots\!\,\}\!\}$ denotes multiset; we define the mean of the empty multiset to be~0.
 We write $\bar{x}^\ell_v$ instead of $\bar{x}^\ell_{G,v}$ if the graph $G$ is clear from the context.
-The output of the last layer is then passed to the classification function, which we assume to be a threshold function of the form
+The output of the last layer is then passed to the classification function.
+The property \emph{defined} by a GNN $\mathcal{G}$ is the set of pointed $\Pi$-labeled graphs We also say that \Gmc \emph{accepts} the graphs in this set.